What is the phone number for the Garbage company?

 Fire Department units are dispatched according to information received

-possible.
-This will be either an engine company or a ladder truck
+This will be either an engine company or a ladder truck company.
+In

-company.
-In preparation for the worse case scenario, an ambulance often
+preparation for the worst case scenario, an ambulance often is

-is dispatched as well.
-There may be three fire department vehicles on
+dispatched as well.
+There may be three fire department vehicles on the

-the scene for what appears to be a "simple" incident.
-However, in
+scene for what appears to be a "simple" incident.
+However, in emergency

-emergency services we have learned that if we assume something is
+services we have learned that if we assume something is "simple," we can

-can prepared to encounter the worst.
-The winner in these situations will
+be horribly mistaken.
+The winner in these situations will always be the

 How come I see fire trucks with full lights and sirens go